vincentwolsink/home_assistant_enphase_envoy_installer/README.md

 [![Maintainer][maintainer-shield]][maintainer]
 [![HACS Custom][hacs-shield]][hacs-url]

 This is a HACS custom integration for enphase envoys with firmware version 7.X.

-To be used with your installer account.
+▶ To be used with your installer or DIY account.
+(Most of the functionality won't be available when using a Home Owner account.)

 Features:
 - Individual device per inverter with all information available.